szhang43/Hotel-Management/README.md

 Verify installation with `nvm -v`, you should see a version number

-Install both versions of nodejs and npm with: `nvm install --lts` and `nvm install node`
+Install versions of nodejs and npm with: `nvm install --lts` and `nvm install node`

 Verify nodejs has been installed with: `node -v`, you should see: v20.3.0